π Cliquez ici pour la version franΓ§aise

 - Online banks like Tangerine;

 - Traditional Canadian banks such as RBC, TD, BMO or Scotia.
 Another option is Credit Unions such as Alterna Savings and Desjardins.
-PhilanthroBit has personal relationships with both RBC (Canada) and Alterna Savings (Ontario) – we will gladly introduce you to their teams of finance experts.
+PhilanthroBit has personal relationships with both RBC (Canada) and Alterna Savings (Ontario) β we will gladly introduce you to their teams of finance experts.

 Understand Canadian Tax Obligations: Navigating the Tax Maze

 Understanding and complying with Canadian tax obligations is crucial for your business’s success and legal standing.
-It’s a complex area, but with the right guidance, you can navigate it confidently.Federal Taxes:
+It’s a complex area, but with the right guidance, you can navigate it confidently.
+Tax considerations are also closely tied to funding challenges for cross-border entrepreneurs.

 - You’ll need to file annual tax returns and pay quarterly estimated taxes.